Andy Murray

-Sir Andrew Barron Murray (born 15 May 1987) is a British former professional tennis player and coach.
+Sir Andrew Barron Murray (born 15 May 1987) is a British professional tennis coach and former player.
 He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP) for 41 weeks, including as the year-end No. 1 in 2016.
 Murray won 46 ATP Tour singles titles, including three majors at the 2012 US Open, 2013 Wimbledon Championships, and 2016 Wimbledon Championships.
-He also won two gold medals at the Summer Olympics, the 2016 ATP World Tour Finals, 14 Masters events, and contested a total of eleven major finals.
+He also won two gold medals at the Summer Olympics, the 2016 ATP World Tour Finals, 14 Masters events, and finished runner-up at eight other majors for a total of eleven major finals.

-Originally coached by his mother Judy alongside his older brother Jamie, Murray moved to Barcelona at age 15 to train at the Sánchez-Casal Academy.
-He began his professional career around the time Roger Federer and Rafael Nadal established themselves as the two dominant players in men's tennis.
-Murray had immediate success on the ATP Tour, making his top 10 debut in 2007 at age 19.
-By 2010, Murray and Novak Djokovic had joined Federer and Nadal in the Big Four, the group of players who dominated men's tennis for most of the 2010s.
-Murray initially struggled against the rest of the Big Four, losing his first four major finals (three to Federer and one to Djokovic), the fourth being in the 2012 Wimbledon final on 8 July 2012, where Federer won in 4 sets.
-Just 4 weeks later, back on the grass courts of All England Lawn Tennis and Croquet Club, Murray would breakthrough by defeating Federer 6–2, 6–1, 6–4 to win the 2012 London Olympics gold medal and followed it up by defeating Djokovic to win the 2012 US Open, becoming the first British major singles champion since Virginia Wade in 1977.
-He then beat Djokovic to win Wimbledon in 2013, the first home champion at the men's event since Fred Perry in 1936.
-After an injury-marred 2014, he bounced back in 2015, helping Great Britain to its first Davis Cup title in the Open Era, winning a record 11 rubbers in the event.
+Murray began his professional career at the time Rafael Nadal and Roger Federer were the dominant players in men's tennis.
+Murray had rapid success on the ATP Tour, making his top 10 debut in 2007 at age 19.
+By 2010, Murray and Novak Djokovic had joined Federer and Nadal in the Big Four, the group of players who dominated men's tennis in the 2010s.
+Murray initially struggled against the rest of the Big Four, losing his first four major finals, but won an Olympic gold medal over Federer at the 2012 London Olympics.
+He then defeated Djokovic in the final of the 2012 US Open, becoming the first British major singles champion since Virginia Wade in 1977.
+He then beat Djokovic to win Wimbledon in 2013, the first home champion at the men's singles event since Fred Perry in 1936.
+In 2015, he led Great Britain to its first Davis Cup title in the Open Era, winning a record eleven rubbers in the event.